Product and Cyber Security Initiative

-At Genetec™, our customers' security and safety are a priority.
-We are committed to creating secure products from the ground up and have practices in place to help identify and mitigate risk for our users.
-As technology evolves, our strategy is to follow industry best practices so that we can quickly respond to new security vulnerabilities when they arise.
+At Genetec™, our customers' security and safety are a priority due to the evolving cybersecurity landscape.
+We are committed to creating secure solutions from the ground up and have practices in place to help identify and mitigate risk, as well as consult our customers on potential threats.
+As technology evolves, our strategy is to follow industry and IT best practices so that we can proactively prepare for, or quickly respond to, new security vulnerabilities when they arise.

-A key part of this strategy is to work proactively with our ecosystem, including our end users, channel and technology partners, consultants and industry associations, to better understand the threat landscape.
-We also look to the IT industry to evolve our product lines.
+A key part of this vision for greater cybersecurity, is working proactively with our ecosystem, including our end users, channel and technology partners, consultants and industry associations, to better understand emerging threats in both the physical security and IT landscape.
+As an example, our Public SDL is periodically updated to remove devices we feel have inherent security vulnerabilities and/or are deemed to pose an unacceptable levels of risk for Genetec, our partners, and most importantly, our customers.
 Although we cannot guarantee that our products are 100% risk free, we actively encourage the reporting of security vulnerabilities to help us to eliminate potential threats.

 To report a potential vulnerability in Genetec Security Center, or any other Genetec product line, please contact us by email at firstname.lastname@example.org.
 For general technical questions please email email@example.com.